YSOVAR/YSOVAR/docs/ysovar_atlas.rst

 Generate atlas
 ==============

-This module collects all procedues that are required to make the atlas.
+This module collects all procedures that are required to make the atlas.
 This starts with reading in the csv file from the YSOVAR2 database and includes the calculation of the some fits and quantities.
 More specific tasks for the analysis of the lightcurve can be found in